 The department is equipped with purpose built laboratory with quality equipment for research in vast areas of forensic sciences.

-Nine students of M. Phil. are in the process of completing/starting their research work.
+12 students of M. Phil. are in the process of completing/starting their research work.

-One student is undergoing the course work and has started search of literature to find the title for research.
+4 students are undergoing the course work and has started search of literature to find the title for research.

-Three students of M. Phil have started their coursework and literature review for their research.
+5 students of M. Phil have started their coursework and literature review for their research.

 Three students are currently working as internees in the Department.